Canada Research Chairs: Equity, Diversity and Inclusion

 - The VP Research and the AVP, People and Culture will be the administrative leads for coordinating the development of the CRCP Action Plan.

-- The draft plan will be shared with the Senate Research Committee, Dean's Council, TRUFA, current CRCs, and Provost's Council for feedback.
-Following this consultation process, the Plan will be finalized and submitted to the Provost for approval.
+- The draft plan was shared with the Senate Research Committee, Dean's Council, TRUFA, current CRCs, and Provost's Council for feedback.
+Following this consultation process, the Plan was finalized and submitted to the Provost for approval.

 - The EDI Action Plan for the CRCP will be approved by the Provost and Vice-President, Academic.